IBM/MAX-Review-Text-Generator/README.md

 The API server automatically generates an interactive Swagger documentation page.
 Go to `http://localhost:5000` to load it.
 From there you can explore the API and also create test requests.

-Use the `model/predict` endpoint to post a snippet of text to seed the model (you can use one of the text snippets from the `assets` folder) and get generated text from the API.
+Use the `model/predict` endpoint to post a snippet of text to seed the model (you can use one of the text snippets from the `samples` folder) and get generated text from the API.
 You can also specify the number of characters to generate in the `chars` field in the JSON request (`100` by default).
 The maximum length of an input text snippet is set at `256` characters, and the input you post will be truncated to that length before generating text.

 *Note* the API call may take a while to complete as it takes some time for the model to generate the text.